DekodeInteraktiv/fundy-extension-wp/README.md

 - Peter Booker <peter.booker@dekode.no>
 - Stian Øveråsen <stian.overasen@dekode.no>

+## Compatibility

+This plugin needs to be compatible with as wide a range of WordPress versions as possible.
+It is currently working with WordPress 6.0 to 6.7.

+Compatibility should be kept in mind while developing new features.

+## Environment Variables

+You can define the env var `FUNDY_CORE_URL` to connect to a non-production Fundy environment.
+For example you can set it to the staging environment with `https://stage.fundy.cloud/core`.

+For local development you can edit this constant in the `.wp-env.json` file and then restart the wp-env environment.

+## Filters

+* `fundy/enqueue/form_styles` (bool) - Whether to enqueue the Fundy form styles.
+Default is true.

 ## Setup

 You can get up and running with a few steps (requires Docker):